Greek drama weighs on sentiment; yen off, euro up

 U.S. three-year notes were last up 3/32 in price to yield 0.9571 percent, from 0.989 percent late Wednesday.
 Benchmark 10-year notes were flat, their yield at 2.135 percent.

-Gold was little changed near $1,188 an ounce, spot silver dipped less than 0.1 percent on the day and copper rose 0.2 percent.
-[GOL/]
+Gold was little changed near $1,188 an ounce, spot silver dipped less than 0.1 percent on the day and copper CMCU3 rose 0.2 percent.

 (Reporting by Rodrigo Campos and Caroline Valetkevitch; Editing by James Dalgleish)